cretz/doogie/README.md

 ### Testing

+The tests are integration tests and are not yet integrated in `build.go`.
+The tests are written in node.js.
+Make sure you have the latest LTS release of node installed and navigate to `src/tests`.
+To setup the test infrastructure, run:

+    npm install

+To run the tests, make sure a debug instance of Doogie is running then run

+    npm test

+### Development

 To do a lint check of the code, have the
 [Chromium depot_tools](https://chromium.googlesource.com/chromium/tools/depot_tools.git) cloned somewhere and set the `DEPOT_TOOLS_DIR` env var to the dir.
 Then run: